CumulusNetworks/docs/content/cumulus-netq-44/More-Documents/NetQ-UI-Card-Reference.md

 ### EVPN Session Card

 This card displays performance and status information for a single EVPN session.
-Card is opened from the full-screen Network Services|All EVPN Sessions card.
+Card is opened from the full-screen Network Services/All EVPN Sessions card.

 The small EVPN Session card displays: